 This course will address the role of agriculture in the provision of nutritious food to consumers, and how to achieve the desired individual, national and global nutrition impact, even considering the present COVID-19 pandemic.
-In the course, the latest (scientific) evidences, agricultural pathways of farm households, the dietary gaps and policies to stimulate the agricultural production of nutritious foods are discussed.
-After this assessment, the participants will work in groups to apply the knowledge and the participants experience through different tools to practice and discuss how to make agricultural projects nutrition-sensitive.
+In the course, the latest (scientific) evidence, agricultural pathways of farm households, the dietary gaps and policies to stimulate the agricultural production of nutritious foods are discussed.
+After this assessment, the participants will work in groups to apply the knowledge and the participants'' experience through different tools to practice and discuss how to make agricultural projects nutrition-sensitive.
 Special attention will be given to gender and youth issues.
-In the last week discussions and practice are focussed on how to demonstrate the results of nutrition-sensitive agricultural project.
+In the last week discussions and practice are focused on how to demonstrate the results of a nutrition-sensitive agricultural project.

 Courses are currently online